sshead/dotfiles/README.md

 If you did all of the above you may now follow these install instructions to setup a new Mac.

 1. Update macOS to the latest version with the App Store
-2. Install Xcode from the App Store, open it and accept the license agreement
+2. Install Xcode from the App Store, open it and accept the license agreement (or install only the Command Line Tools with the next step)
 3. Install macOS Command Line Tools by running `xcode-select --install`
 4. [Generate a new public and private SSH key](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and add them to Github
-5. Clone this repo to `~/.dotfiles`
+5. Clone this repo to `~/dotfiles`
 6. Install [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh#getting-started)
 6. Run `fresh.sh` to start the installation
 7. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`